aldian/backend-repo/README.md

 # backend-repo

 A boilerplate ExpressJS backend API that has 100% test coverage, cloud infrastructure provisioning using Terraform, and CI/CD using GitHub Actions.
 The Terraform code installs the app to a VM in a Docker container.
+It currently supports GCP's GCE VM.
-This backend app will be paired with a frontend, exemplified [here](https://github.com/aldian/frontend-repo).
+This backend app is paired with a frontend, exemplified [here](https://github.com/aldian/frontend-repo).

 ## Local manual test